-The Applejack Fall old fashioned is a seasonal spin on the classic old fashioned cocktail.
-The Applejack old fashioned was introduced to me by my brother-in-law, Fred.
+The Applejack old fashioned is a seasonal spin on the classic old fashioned cocktail.
+The fall old fashioned was introduced to me by my brother-in-law, Fred.
 Fred is a true cocktail guy so he makes cocktails by the book.
 He was actually a bartender in Boston for a few years while he was in law school.
 So you could say he “passes the bar.”
-GET IT?
-Sorry, couldn’t resist.
+Pun 100% intended.

-The Fall old fashioned tasted exactly how I expected it would.
-The secret ingredient is Laird’s Applejack brandy.
-It has very subtle notes of apple (and it’s actually made with fresh apples).
-Maple syrup is used in place of sugar or simple syrup (which is essentially sugar water), to infuse it with natural maple flavors.
-Fred uses whiskey barrel aged bitters, which gives the drink more of an oaky flavor.
-Lastly, it’s garnished with an orange peel.
-My personal final touch is the cinnamon stick—it completes the Fall circle of maple, orange, apple, and cinnamon.
-True flavors of Fall.
+The Fall old fashioned tastes exactly how you’d expect it would.
+The secret ingredient is Laird’s Applejack brandy (There is no real substitute in my eys).
+It has very subtle notes of apple and cinnamon spice (and it’s actually made with fresh apples).
+Maple syrup is used in place of sugar or simple syrup (which is essentially sugar water), to infuse it with darker natural maple and vanilla flavors.

 - 2 ounces Laird’s Applejack brandy

 - 3–4 dashes black walnut or Angostura bitters

 - 1 orange peel

 - In a mixing glass, combine maple syrup, bitters, and brandy.
 Fill glass halfway with ice, then stir vigorously about a dozen times.

 - Strain into an old-fashioned glass over a giant ice cube.